OMAR300927/My-first-project/README.md

 * Unit tests are implemented using `pytest` in `test_app.py`.
 * I used credentials for Docker Hub and K8s, after deploy the application, run `minikube service flask-service` to access it in browser
 * Or you can use ingress by run `minikube tunnel` to access it , But if you use this method, you should also update your hosts file
+* Here i used Kubectl_manifest, fileset and for_each in main.tf.
+So i won't have any problem when use `terraform apply` and `kubctl apply`, so Terraform well take all yaml files as one resource

+# Notes

+* If you define resource for each yaml file, then you can't use `terraform apply` and `kubectl apply` together you should only choose one of them
+* Or if you want you can use `Terraform apply` with the static yaml files, and `Kubectl apply` with the dynamic files